Why AI Isn’t Delivering What You Were Sold

 What This Means for You as a Senior leader

-If AI initiatives in your organisation feel slower, messier, or more political than expected, that is a signal, not a failure.
+If AI initiatives in your organization feel slower, messier, or more political than expected, that is a signal, not a failure.

-The signal is this: Your organisation is being asked to be more explicit than it has ever needed to be before.
+The signal is this: Your organization is being asked to be more explicit than it has ever needed to be before.

-Leaders who recognise that early reclaim momentum.
+Leaders who recognize that early reclaim momentum.
 Leaders who ignore it keep funding pilots that never compound.

 The technology is ready.
-The question is whether your organisation is.
+The question is whether your organization is.

-Assess Whether Your Organisation Is Ready for AI
+Assess Whether Your Organization Is Ready for AI

-If AI initiatives feel slower or messier than expected, a diagnostic conversation can reveal where organisational ambiguity is blocking AI value.
+If AI initiatives feel slower or messier than expected, a diagnostic conversation can reveal where organizational ambiguity is blocking AI value.

 No sales theatre.
 No obligation.